onevcat/Kingfisher/README.md

 If you are using an even earlier version, see the guides below to know the steps for migrating.

-> - [Kingfisher 5.0 Migration](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-5.0-Migration-Guide) - If you are upgrading to Kingfisher 5.x from an 4.x, please read this for more information.
+> - [Kingfisher 5.0 Migration](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-5.0-Migration-Guide) - If you are upgrading to Kingfisher 5.x from 4.x, please read this for more information.
 > - Kingfisher 4.0 Migration - Kingfisher 3.x should be source compatible to Kingfisher 4.
 The reason for a major update is that we need to specify the Swift version explicitly for Xcode.
-All deprecated methods in Kingfisher 3 has been removed, so please ensure you have no warning left before you migrate from Kingfisher 3 to Kingfisher 4.
-If you have any trouble in migrating, please open an issue to discuss.
+All deprecated methods in Kingfisher 3 were removed, so please ensure you have no warning left before you migrate from Kingfisher 3 to Kingfisher 4.
+If you have any trouble when migrating, please open an issue to discuss.
 > - [Kingfisher 3.0 Migration](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-3.0-Migration-Guide) - If you are upgrading to Kingfisher 3.x from an earlier version, please read this for more information.

 ## Next Steps